Skip to Content

 Who is invited to the event?

 Each year we send invitations to over 1500 invited guests.
-These include Nursing and Midwifery VIPs, FNF Scholars, participants on FNF leadership programmes, FNF Member organisations and other stakeholder and supporter groups.
-In addition, each year we release public tickets, allocated on a first come first served basis, to anyone who would like to attend (see question below on ‘extra tickets’ for more details on the public tickets).
+These include Nursing and Midwifery VIPs, recently graduated FNF Scholars and participants on some FNF leadership programmes, FNF Academy Members and other stakeholder and supporter groups.
+In addition, each year we release limited public ticketsallocated on a first come first served basis, to anyone who would like to attend (see question below on ‘extra tickets’ for more details on the public tickets).

 When will I receive my invitation?